Springfield Car Accidents

 - The average economic cost per fatality in a motor vehicle collision was $1,410,000 in 2012.

 - The average economic cost resulting from a non-fatal disabling injury in a motor vehicle collision was $78,900 in 2012.

 Those responsible for causing a crash should compensate victims for medical bills; loss of income; pain and suffering; emotional distress; and other financial and non-economic losses.
 Family members of those killed in fatal accidents are also entitled to make a wrongful death claim.
 Plaintiffs making a claim for compensation must prove the defendant was negligent or failed to exercise reasonable care behind the wheel.
 A car accident attorney can provide assistance proving the elements of a car accident claim.

-Schedule your free consultation with a Springfield car accident lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Springfield car accident lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.